ordercloud-api/ordercloud-javascript-catalyst/README.md

 ## User Authnetication
-Use OrderCloud's user authnetication to protect routes in your own API.
+Use Ordercloud's authentication scheme in your own APIs.

 Coming soon...